will-cern/xroofit-readthedocs/docs/source/terminology.rst

 It can be many things, but I will offer the following description that will cover many of the common analyses performed in HEP:

-..
+.. admonition:: \ \
   Statistical analysis is the process of make inferences about the values of parameters from a dataset of observables, using a parameterized probability model for the dataset.

 Variables
 ---------